 Compile failed: c:\Users\someuser\AppData\Local\Temp\8\Projects\2fa80212-43cb-4b99-882c-e69f4d1936d2\TestRemoteElemMissing\RunTest.tstest.cs(53,19) : error CS1061: 'TestRemoteElemMissing.Pages' does not contain a definition for 'Google' and no extension method 'Google' accepting a first argument of type 'TestRemoteElemMissing.Pages' could be found (are you missing a using directive or an assembly reference?)

-Executing on the machine where the project is located would cause no compilation problem since the complete project is compiled before the execution.
-If RunTest is placed in a test list for remote/scheduled execution the given above compilation exception would occur.
+When locally executed on the machine which hosts the project there will be no compilation errors since the complete project is available and compiled from its root folder prior execution.
+Though if only the test RunTest is placed in a test list for remote/scheduled execution the given above compilation exception would occur.